jjenco/website/_pages/teaching.md

 title: Teaching
 description:
 ---
-I have thought the following courses.
+I have thought the following courses:

 #### The University of Notre Dame